BJP will go alone in 2023 K'taka polls, voting for JD(S) is like casting ballot for Congress: Shah | Politics

 Shah was speaking at the BJP's booth presidents and booth-level agents convention at the Palace Ground here.

-Highlighting BJP's win in Goa, Uttar Pradesh, Uttarakhand, Manipur, and a tremendous victory in Gujarat, Shah told party workers assembled from across Karnataka: ''If you want to form a government, don't form an incomplete one, form a government with a full two-thirds majority.'' ''I have seen the mood of the people of Karnataka.
+Highlighting BJP's win in Goa, Uttar Pradesh, Uttarakhand, Manipur, and a tremendous victory in Gujarat, Shah told party workers: ''If you want to form a government, don't form an incomplete one, form a government with a full two-thirds majority.'' ''I have seen the mood of the people of Karnataka.
 People are ready (to support us), we need to go to them,'' he added.

 Karnataka Chief Minister Basavaraj Bommai, state BJP President Nalin Kumar Kateel, Union Minister Pralhad Joshi, party's national General Secretaries Arun Singh and C T Ravi, among others were present at the event.